Ottawa, January 25, 2021

 Guidelines and General Information

-Importer Record Maintained Within Canada
+Importer Records Maintained Within Canada

 1. Record-keeping requirements for imported commercial goods apply to resident and non-resident importers, including exporters abroad who ship commercial goods to themselves in Canada.

 4. A customs broker, accountant, or other authorized agent may be designated by a non-resident importer to maintain its records in Canada.
-The CBSA will only authorize this designation when the importer submits a request in writing for review and approval indicating the business address where the records will be maintained as well as the agent's relationship to the importer.
+The CBSA will only authorize this designation when the importer submits a request in writing for review and approval indicating the business address where the records will be maintained as well as the agent's name and relationship to the importer.
 It should be noted that when the CBSA authorizes such requests for an agent to maintain records, the importer continues to be responsible for all of the legislative requirements of subsections 40(1) and 43(1) of the Customs Act (the Act) and related regulations.

 Records Maintained Outside of Canada